emily-longman/Nucella_can_Pop_Genomics/README.md

 ### 02 - Trim and Map Reads

-These scripts will trim the raw reads, map them to the genome then call variants.
+These scripts will trim the raw reads using [fastp] (https://github.com/OpenGene/fastp), then map them to the genome using [bwa-mem2] (https://github.com/bwa-mem2/bwa-mem2).

 01_trim_read.sh - Use the program [fastp] (https://github.com/OpenGene/fastp) to trim adapters as well as trim the reads based on quality.

-02_index_reference.sh - Index the masked reference genome using the program bwa mem2.
+02_index_reference.sh - Index the masked reference genome using the program [bwa-mem2] (https://github.com/bwa-mem2/bwa-mem2).

-03_map_reads.sh - Map the reads to the masked reference genome using the program bwa mem2.
+03_map_reads.sh - Map the reads to the masked reference genome using the program [bwa-mem2] (https://github.com/bwa-mem2/bwa-mem2).

 04_clean_bams.sh - Clean the bam files by filtering, sorting, and removing duplicates using the programs Picard and samtools.
 Then index the bams with samtools.
 Additionally, produce quality reports for each bam file using the program qualimap.